-If you have any questions regarding your warranty rights and responsibilities, you should contact the Polaris Warranty Department at 1-888-704-5290.
+If you have any questions regarding your warranty rights and responsibilities, please contact the POLARIS Warranty Department at 1-888-704-5290.

 MAINTENANCE LOG

 Present this section of your manual to your dealer each time your vehicle is serviced.
 This will provide you and future owners with an accurate log of maintenance and services performed.